kyma-project/kyma/components/application-gateway/README.md

 - **proxyPort** - This port acts as a proxy for the calls from services and lambdas to an external solution.
 The default port is `8080`.
 - **externalAPIPort** - This port exposes the API allowing to check component status.
 The default port is `8081`.
 - **application** - Application name used to write and read information about services.
 The default Application is `default-ec`.
-- **namespace** - Namespace in which Application Gateway is deployed.
+- **namespace** - Namespace in which the Application Gateway is deployed.
 The default Namespace is `kyma-system`.
 - **requestTimeout** - A timeout for requests sent through the Application Gateway.
 It is provided in seconds.
 The default time-out is `1`.
 - **skipVerify** - A flag for skipping the verification of certificates for the proxy targets.
 The default value is `false`.
 - **requestLogging** - A flag for logging incoming requests.
 The default value is `false`.